Parcel Delivery Management Services, from The Whistl Group visit parcels website

 July 2021

-In this article, we discuss what UK and overseas consumers demand from British retailers when it comes to customer service.
-This article includes the latest Whistl and third party research and actionable tips on how you can deliver a best-in-class customer experience.
+In this article, we discuss what UK and overseas consumers expect from British retailers regarding customer service.
+This article includes the latest Whistl and third-party research, along with actionable tips for delivering a best-in-class customer experience.

 Customers want empathy

-Empathy is one's ability to understand the thought processes and emotions of another person, from their perspective.
-Therefore your customer service agents need to be both self-aware and emotionally intelligent.
-As highlighted in the below diagram from tractionwise, this Customer Empathy Map can help you track the needs and desires of your potential and existing customers to better serve them:
+Empathy is the ability to understand another person's thought processes and emotions from their perspective.
+Therefore, your customer service agents need to be both self-aware and emotionally intelligent.
+As highlighted in the diagram below from Tractionwise, this Customer Empathy Map can help you track the needs and desires of your potential and existing customers to better serve them:

 Customer Empathy Map.png

-The above diagram is valuable because it forces the customer service agent to consider their customers’ fears, frustrations, obstacles and what they are hoping to achieve from their phone calls, email, social media and live chat.
+The above diagram is valuable because it forces the customer service agent to consider their customers’ fears, frustrations, obstacles, and what they hope to achieve from their phone calls, email, social media, and live chat.

-In our research we found both men and women find unhelpful contact centres and those that keep them waiting on the line the most annoying.
+In our research, we found that both men and women find unhelpful contact centres and those that keep them on hold the most annoying.
 For men, language issues are in third place; for women, it's being sent around in circles without achieving anything.
-Women also found ‘going round in circles and ‘rude/arrogant agents’ more of a hindrance than men.
+Women also found ‘going round in circles' and ‘rude/arrogant agents’ more of a hindrance than men.

-Taking the Whistl research into account, your contact centre agents will need to ensure that however, the customer feels, and whichever problem they are facing, that they get to the right department and demand a solution as quickly as possible.
+Taking the Whistl research into account, your contact centre agents will need to ensure that, however the customer feels and whatever problem they are facing, they reach the right department and receive a solution as quickly as possible.

 Customers expect choice

 Whichever way you look at your online store, be it your delivery options, products or sales channels, customers increasingly demand greater choice.
-When it comes to serving your customers on a campaign or ongoing basis, it’s critical that retailers service their customers on the channels of their choice.
+When it comes to serving your customers on a campaign or ongoing basis, it’s critical that retailers do so through the channels of their choice.

 • Phone